Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/design/Home.md

 We will use Python with the Flask framework for the UIowa deployment.

 #### Database System
 The design doesn't couple a specific DBS/storage solution to the implementation.
-For the Iowa deployment of the tanglenomicon we will be using SQLite3 as the DBS for the UIowa deployment.
+For the Iowa deployment of the tanglenomicon we will be using MongoDB as the DBS for the UIowa deployment.

 ## Block Diagram